jlumpe/pycyt-old/README.md

 #### Current

-* Low-level API to read single FCS files.
-Supports getting raw data as a numpy array and parses other metadata into accessible native Python objects.
+* **Read FCS files** - gets raw data as a numpy array and parses other metadata into accessible native Python objects.
 Supports the FCS3.1 standard explicitly, seems to work fine for 3.0.
 Haven't tried FCS2.x files yet.
-* Ability to apply compensation when loading data, either from explicit matrix or from matrix calculated from spillover matrix in file.
-* Higher-level `FlowFrame` container for flow data and metadata that may be derived from a file on disk, or created from a `numpy.ndarray` or `pandas.DataFrame`.
+* **Flexible data container** - high-level `FlowFrame` container for flow data that may have been loaded from disk or created by other means.
 If linked to a file on disk, can enable lazy-loading so data is only read from file when needed and is not stored in memory otherwise.
+* **Compensation** - either from explicit matrix or from spillover matrix in file.
-* Support for the standard set of common Flow Cytometry transformations - log, hyperlog [WIP], asinh, etc.
+* **Transformations** - log, hyperlog [WIP], asinh, etc. Customizable parameters and easy API for creating your own.
-* Support for standard set of gates: range/rectangle (N-dimensional), quadrant (generalized, N-dimensional [WIP]), polygon (2D), ellipsoid (N-dimensional), composite/boolean gates.
+* **Gates** - range/rectangle (N-dimensional), quadrant (generalized, N-dimensional [WIP]), polygon (2D), ellipsoid (N-dimensional), composite/boolean gates.
-* Easy plotting with matplotlib: 1d histogram, 2d density plot, matrix plots combining these.
+* **Plotting** - easy plotting with matplotlib: 1d histogram, 2d density plot, matrix plots combining these.
 Can also overlay gates on plots.
 Note - the plotting functions are currently experimental and usage will likely change.

 #### Goals

-* Explicit support for FCS3.0 (should already work but there might be some minor caveats), maybe earlier versions.
-* Ability to save `FlowFrame`s to disk in proper FCS3.1 format.
+* Explicit support for FCS3.0, maybe earlier versions.
+Ability to save `FlowFrame`s to disk in proper FCS3.1 format.
 * Gating-ML support to read and write transformations, gates, and compensation to and from XML for compatibility with many other tools.
-* Grouping FCS files/samples into a collection for high-throughput analysis.
-Give each file a unique ID, run analyses in parallel.
-Create by loading all files in a directory.
-Assign additional metadata to each sample in table-like format, such as row/column in plate.
+* Grouping FCS files/samples into a collection for easy parallel analysis.
 * Gate trees formed by nesting gates in a hierarchy.
-Ability to select a sub-population by path from root like `gate_tree.subpopulation(my_flowframe, ['Live', 'Lymphocytes', 'CD3+ T Cells'])`.
 * Serialization of all objects for saving to and loading from disk.
 * Import from FlowJo file.
-It's a proprietary format but the workspace is actually just an XML document with fairly simple structure.
-Gates and transformations conform to the Gating-ML standard already.
-* Eventually, an interactive environment to view plots and perhaps also create and modify gates.
-Ability to easily navigate between files and sub-populations, change plot type or channels.
+* Eventually, an interactive environment to view plots and create and modify gates.
 Implemented with desktop GUI package (Tk, PyQt, GTK...) or perhaps web interface.

 ### Alternatives